Canop/hu.js/readme.md

 And that might be about all you need.
 Because SVG is a very high level model.
 You don't usually need a higher model to draw shapes in your browser.
 You don't need functions hiding the logic of the SVG.

-And you don't want to import a JavaScript file of 50 kb or more after minification for that. [hu.min.js](hu.min.js) weights 3 kb.
+And you don't want to import a JavaScript file of 50 kb or more after minification for that. [hu.min.js](hu.min.js) weights 1.5 kb when gziped.

 That's why you might find hu.js useful, assuming its limited set of features isn't too limited for you.